The Last Spritz

 Cassili

 That sentence sells it short.
-Peach-rose-peony done at PdM's level isn't generic — it's just deliberately quieter than the brand's flagships.
+Fruity-floral rose done at PdM's level isn't generic — it's just deliberately quieter than the brand's flagships.
 For office wear, spring rotation, or anyone who wants the niche quality without committing to a powerhouse, this is the move.
 See the full breakdown.

 Best Contemporary Rose